-Teresa Harmon is the managing partner of Sidley Austin’s Chicago office, a member of the firm's Executive Committee, and a partner in the Chicago office of Sidley Austin LLP.
+Teresa Harmon is the managing partner of Sidley Austin’s Chicago office, a member of the firm's Executive Committee, and a partner in the firm’s Global Finance practice area.
 Her practice is centered on financial transactions and commercial law, including financial transactions involving regulated industries, securities markets and derivatives markets.
 Her commercial law practice includes all articles of the Uniform Commercial Code, with a special emphasis on Article 9.
 Ms. Harmon also counsels external and internal clients on professional responsibility and legal ethics issues.
 Ms. Harmon has taught Secured Transactions at The University of Illinois College of Law and Professional Responsibility at The University of Chicago Law School.

 Ms. Harmon graduated Order of the Coif and with Honors from The University of Chicago Law School, where she served as a member of The Law Review and as both President and Treasurer of the Law Students Association.
 She clerked for The Honorable Phyllis Kravitch of the United States Court of Appeals for the Eleventh Circuit in Atlanta.